DV

 Strategy & risk

 QQQ tracks Nasdaq-100 Index with a growth approach, while QQQI tracks NASDAQ 100 with an options approach.
-Beta is 1.23 for QQQ and 1.0553 for QQQI, indicating QQQI is less volatile relative to the market.
+Beta is 1.26 for QQQ and 1.0553 for QQQI, making QQQI the less volatile of the two by this measure.

 QQQI beta1.0553